Well Child Visit at 7 to 8 Years

 What do I need to know about my child's next well child visit?

-Your child's healthcare provider will tell you when to bring him in again.
+Your child's healthcare provider will tell you when to bring him or her in again.
 The next well child visit is usually at 9 to 10 years.
-Contact your child's healthcare provider if you have questions or concerns about his health or care before the next visit.
+Contact your child's healthcare provider if you have questions or concerns about his or her health or care before the next visit.
 Your child may need catch-up doses of the hepatitis B, hepatitis A, MMR, or chickenpox vaccine.
 Remember to take your child in for a yearly flu vaccine.